Divorce for Medical Professionals

 The first issue that must be analyzed is whether your practice or your degree has value, and if so, how much.
 This depends on the nature of your practice.
 Some physicians work as employees at institutions like Group Health, the VA or Pacific Medical Centers, in which case their practice likely has little to no value at all.
 And then there are some hybrid situations where you sold your practice to a larger group and your practice has value but it may be limited by the legal arrangements of the group, although in these situations good will might still be a factor.
 Then there are the private practices that may have significant or modest value, depending a variety of factors.

 Valuing a medical practice must be performed by a valuation expert who has specific experience in this area.
 As you know, a professional practice is focused on selling medical services and as such, most practice value lies not in the value of tangible assets, but in the value of the physician’s earning capacity.
 Accordingly, experts look at issues such as the location and growth rate of the practice, the referral base, the reputation of the physician, the age of the physician, and the work habits of the physician.
-Your divorce lawyer should understand these issues and have a close working relationship with practice valuation experts in Bellevue and Seattle.
+Our lawyers understand these issues and we have a close working relationship with practice valuation experts in Bellevue and Seattle.

 As far as the value of your medical license itself, there are certain legal factors that will determine this issue.
-Your divorce attorney should be familiar with the case law in the state of Washington regarding the value of your education.
+Our lawyers are familiar with the case law in the state of Washington regarding the value of your education.

 Most physicians are concerned with the issue of confidentiality.
-It is essential that you find a divorce lawyer who is cognizant of the importance of obtaining the necessary protective orders so that your confidentiality is maintained as your divorce proceeds.
+We are cognizant of the importance of obtaining the necessary protective orders so that your confidentiality is maintained as your divorce proceeds.

 Preserving Your Lifestyle

 As a physician, you have a demanding lifestyle and so when you gather your legal team, you want to be sure to find a law firm that understands what it took to build a successful practice and the importance of you being available to handle the demands of your patients even though you’re going through a divorce.
 This is not a time during which you can afford to lose focus on the needs of your patients.
 Court hearings must be scheduled well in advance, if possible, so that you do not have to reschedule that surgery that has been on the books for weeks or months.
-And evening and weekend availability of a divorce attorney is a must for most physicians going through a divorce.
+Our lawyers are available on evenings and weekends for physicians going through a divorce.

 Many physicians have questions about spousal maintenance.
 Just like any other significant wage earner, if you make substantially more than your spouse, you will most likely be faced with some kind of maintenance package.
 One of the keys to minimizing this exposure is to work with a divorce lawyer who has a good relationship with a vocational assessment expert who can help find potential jobs or careers for your spouse if he or she is under- or unemployed.